 Of course, these examples are intermediaries but seeking a superlative customer experience is also the goal of primary product providers such as hotels and airports who have a much more complex task.

 Long held notions of customer loyalty are dying out.
 Easy is the new loyalty and this is particularly pertinent to Generations Y and Z, our younger customers.
 They have not known a time before the current era of pervasive online connectivity, accessed 24/7 by mobile devices that are always to hand.

 These new consumers have become accustomed to instant information and service gratification, delivered in such an intuitive way that no thought is required on their part.

 The convenience of boarding passes on your mobile or smart watch are just so convenient – no hassle with paper.
 In hospitality, mobile check-in, fast check-out and mobile room keys are becoming increasingly common.
 The very latest vehicles from vehicle manufacturers such as Teslas require no so old fashioned as key.
 Just approach with your mobile in your pocket.

 If the hypothesis is true that easy is the new loyalty then it is incumbent on us to ensure that we engineer our businesses and touchpoints so that customers have no cause for frustration.
 This is frictionless CX, allowing our customers to interact with our businesses in a seamless, pleasurable way.

-Attend TTI’s Spring Conference 2019 and hear from the experts who will provide you with their take on creating the best customer experience whether this is purely online, mobile app or web, or involves real-life person to person interaction.
+At TTI’s Spring Conference 2019 we heard from the experts who provided us with their take on creating the best customer experience whether this is purely online, mobile app or web, or involves real-life person to person interaction.

 - Guy Stephenson, Chief Commercial Officer, Gatwick Airport